 Advances in the field of decorative and functional automotive surfaces

-The interaction between man and machine has become increasingly important in the age of the smartphone, and demands for car surfaces' look, feel and usability continues to be a priority in car manufacture.
+The interaction between man and machine has become increasingly important and demands for car surfaces' look, feel and usability continues to be a priority in car manufacture.

 A variety of dedicated process and technologies have been developed over the years to produce desired surface properties and create added value for the user.

-However, new approaches are also appearing, not just to create decoration, but to integrate functionality into surfaces using the in-mould decoration process.
+However, new approaches are also appearing, not just to create decoration, but to integrate functionality into surfaces.
 Circuitry and electronics are being embedded, whereby direct interaction with a sensitive surface allows drivers to use gentle touches and waving to control consoles.
-At the same time, new methods of creating protective elements of interior surfaces are coming on the market introducing scratch resistance, self-healing elements and water repellence to make finishes robust to potential damage.
+At the same time, new methods of creating protective elements of interior surfaces are coming on the market including scratch resistance, self-healing water repellence to make finishes robust to damage.